-but we did not study his fascinating wife, Martha Hughes Cannon, who was the first woman state senator in the United States.
-(As a matter of fact, when the Republican Party nominated her husband for the State Senate, the Democratic Party had no one who thought it worthwhile to run against him - that is, until some party member conceived the idea of running Sister Cannon.
+2. The male bias.
+This is the notion that because men hold all the important policy-making positions, they are the ones who determine the course of events.
+The priesthood holds the key leadership offices, we reason, so the priesthood is responsible for everything that happens.
+We are inclined toward a male interpretation of Mormon history.
+A few years ago, Gospel Doctrine classes studied a manual prepared by Dr. Thomas C. Romney entitled The Gospel in Action (Salt Lake City, 1949).
+Each week we studied the life of one historic Latter-day Saint, and we discussed some truly interesting and inspiring lives.
+Forty-five biographies were given in the manual; and while half of the persons attending Gospel Doctrine classes were presumably women, forty-two of the biographies were of men, and only three were of women.
+We studied the life of Angus M. Cannon, who was a long-time president of Salt Lake Stake; but we did not study his fascinating wife, Martha Hughes Cannon, who was the first woman state senator in the United States.
+(As a matter of fact, when the Republican Party nominated her husband for the State Senate, the Democratic Party could find no one who thought it worthwhile to run against him until some party member conceived the idea of running Sister Cannon.
 She won against her husband, served two terms, and proved a brilliant and resourceful senator.)
-We studied Orson Spencer, the president of the University of Nauvoo; but we did not study his equally intelligent and fascinating daughter, Aurelia Spencer Rogers, the founder of the Primary Association of the Church.
+We also studied Orson Spencer, the president of the University of Nauvoo, but we did not study his equally intelligent and fascinating daughter, Aurelia Spencer Rogers, the founder of the Primary Association of the church.
 This pattern of assumed male dominance is characteristic of all our histories.
-Edward Tullidge gave biographies of thirty persons in his Life of Brigham Young; all of the thirty were men.
-The fourth volume of Orson F. Whitney's monumental History of Utah contains the biographies of 351 persons, only twenty-nine of which were women.
-One section entitled "First Immigrants," presents biographies of thirty persons, in only two of which was any attempt made to recognize the fact that women also came to Utah.
-(As a matter of fact, eighty-three women had arrived in the Salt Lake Valley by the end of July 1847, three from the original "pioneer" company, sixty from the Mormon Battalion, and twenty with the "Mississippi Saints.")
+Edward Tullidge gave biographies of thirty persons in his Life of Brigham Young, all men.
+The fourth volume of Orson F. Whitney's monumental History of Utah contains the biographies of 351 persons, only twenty-nine of whom were women.
+One section, entitled "First Immigrants," presents biographies of thirty persons, but in only two was any attempt made to recognize the fact that women also came to Utah.
+(As a matter of fact, eightythree women had arrived in the Salt Lake Valley by the end of July 1847: three from the original "pioneer" company, sixty from the Mormon Bat-talion, and twenty with the "Mississippi Saints.")

 Another category in the Whitney biographies is entitled "Farmers and Stockraisers."
-Sixty-two biographies are presented, but in only two instances does the biography make any attempt to identify and describe the history of the wife or wives, along with that of the husband.
+Sixty-two biographies are presented, but in only two instances does the biography make any attempt to identify and describe the history of the wife (or wives) along with that of the husband.
 This, despite the fact that the men were away on missions so often that in many cases the women were the effective farmers of the family.
 This was even more true in the case of polygamous households where the husband could not possibly manage on a day-to-day basis the farms of his various families.
 It may well be true, as some historians have asserted, that the Mormons were the best farmers in the West, but very often Mormon farms were managed by women, not men.

-In any event, anyone who spends a substantial amount of time going through the materials in the Church Archives must gain a new appreciation of the important and indispensable role of women in the history of the Church - not to mention new insights into Church history resulting from viewing it through the eyes of women.8
+In any event, anyone who spends a substantial amount of time going through the materials in the Church Archives must gain a new appreciation of the important and indispensable role of women in the history of the church, not to mention new insights into church history resulting from viewing it through the eyes of women.17